telehash/telehash.github.io/protocol.md

 The connect request is an immediate result of a peer request and must also contain an `"ip":"1.2.3.4"` and `"port":5678` with the values being of the peer requestor and a BODY of their public key.

 The recipient can use the given IP, port, and public key to send an open request to the target.
 If a NAT is suspected to exist, the target should have already sent a packet to ensure their side has a path mapped through the NAT and the open should then make it through.

+These requests are also sent with a `"end":true` and not ack'd when processed.

 # Switch Behaviors